-Siding plays a major role in your homes aesthetics.
+Siding plays a major role in your home’s aesthetics.
 Finding siding that accomplishes all of your home’s needs can sometimes prove to be difficult.
-Most people can find a style of siding that they like but that doesn’t mean that it will work with their home or the their budget.
-When looking for the perfect siding to put on your home you should consider 5 things.
+Most people can find a style of siding that they like, but that doesn’t mean that it will work with their home or their budget.
+When looking for the perfect siding to put on your home, you should consider five things:

 Budget – It is import to establish a preliminary baseline budget for your project.
-We have a few simple tips when trying to establish a siding budget.
+We have a few simple tips for establishing a siding budget.
 You need to know how many ‘squares’ of siding your home requires.
 A ‘square’ is a unit of measurement representing a 10’x10’ area.
 Most major brands of siding are sold in squares.
 You can either measure this yourself or ask a contractor to measure it for you.
-Either way you should add 15% wast factor on to your number.
-The waste factor will give you little bit of cushion depending on the complexity of your homes exterior.
-Once you know how many squares you will need now you can begin to get ‘per square’ pricing on both material and labor.
-Take your per square for material and labor price multiplied by how many squares with waste and that will give you a tentative estimate for a particular project.
+Either way, you should add 15% waste factor onto your number.
+The waste factor will give you little bit of cushion depending on the complexity of your home’s exterior.
+Once you know how many squares you will need, you can begin to get per-square pricing on both material and labor.
+Take your per-square price for material and labor multiplied by the number of squares with waste, and that will give you a tentative estimate for a particular project.
 Remember that this is for establishing a “baseline budget” only.
 There will be a variety of hidden items that you are not able to account for.
 The exercise will simply help you to see the price differences between products.
-Now that you have established a baseline budget you can eliminate some of the products that maybe to expensive.
+Now that you have established a baseline budget, you can eliminate some of the products that may be too expensive.

-Curb Appeal – Last but not least you should try to find a siding that will enhance the curb appeal of your home.
-I’m not just talking about finding a style that fits your home nicely and works with you budget.
-But more about what does it do for the overall feel of your home when approached by a stranger.
-Doe’s it pull everything together?
+Curb appeal – Last but not least, you should try to find a siding that will enhance the curb appeal of your home.
+I’m not just talking about finding a style that fits your home nicely and works with your budget, but more about what it does for the overall feel of your home when approached by a stranger.
+Does it pull everything together?
 Is it attractive from the street?

 Fiber Cement Siding